GlobalQuran/mobile-app/README.md

 - [ ] Display splash page
 - [x] List of surah
+- [ ] List class
+    - [ ] Api call to fetch list, if not already fetched
+    - [ ] List of Quran
+    - [ ] List of translation
+    - [ ] List of Recitors
+    - [ ] selected list items for each one of them
+- [ ] Quran data ayahs class to support selected
+- [ ] show list of ayahs based on the selected Quran or Translation
+    - [ ] Pull new selected Quran or Translation, if not already in the array
 - [ ] Ayah list (by surah)
 - [ ] Settings page
     - [ ] Change language